datMaffin/monofoki/README.md

     Mononoki-Font.
   + The **fix** was: Add zero width glyph COMBINING DIARESIS (Nr.
 776) with diaresis in negative space.
+  + Setting all the combining characters to "mark" and having them in the regular (positive) space also seemed to work
 - [x] Reduce bold italic "r" stem width to equal all other letters stem widths
 - [x] TTF autohinted bold italic "o" is too high (turned out to be an exclusive Java/Intellij Idea issue; probably not related to TTF autohinted)